 8. Heat a large frying pan over medium-high heat.

-9. Working on one at a time, roll out each dough piece on a lightly floured surface.
+9. Working on one at a time, roll out each dough piece on a lightly floured surface (or try a tortilla press if you are making a big batch).
 Try to get them nice and thin.

 11. Flip the tortilla over and cook for another 30 seconds.
 If the tortillas are browning too fast, turn the heat down a little.

-12. Remove the tortilla from the pan and place in a large zip loc bag or covered container.
+12. Remove the tortilla from the pan and place in a large zip seal plastic bag or covered container.
 This will keep them flexible and warm.

 13. Repeat steps 9 to 12 with the remaining dough circles.